Cambrian-Group/Docs/docs/celo-holder-guide/connecting-ledger-celocli.md

 ### Install the Celo CLI

-Open the terminal application on your computer and install the [Celo CLI](https://docs.celo.org/command-line-interface/introduction):
+Open the terminal application on your computer and instal

 ```bash
 npm install -g @celo/celocli